 All households except those with only working age adults are net beneficiaries, receiving significant in-kind transfers and direct transfers benefits.
 Examining net benefits by household type (Figure 4.12) all households are net beneficiaries except households consisting of only working-age adults.
 The main sources of benefit are direct transfers and in-kind health and education.
-All households become net payers in the absence of In-kind transfers except those with retirees only which remain net beneficiaries.
+All households become net payers in the absence of in-kind transfers except those with retirees only which remain net beneficiaries.
 Other important beneficiary categories include households with three or more children and incomplete families with one adult and children.